 The not-pain in his ribs had been becoming steadily more insistently not-painful throughout, but he had ignored it due to first his curiosity and second the creepiness of the situation.
 Now, the vaguely unpleasant not-pain vanished entirely, replaced by a shipment of emphatic and severe pain.
 Naruto did not quite scream, but he collapsed, which caused the pain to spike momentarily, then fade.
 The shock took his mind off the lines, but they remained visible, taunting him with their inexplicable presence on everything he saw.

 Steps moved down the hallway towards his door, and it opened.
-A doctor came in, dressed in the apron of a hospital worker but wearing the hitai-ite of a medic-nin.
+A doctor came in, dressed like a hospital worker in gloves and a white apron, but wearing the hitai-ite of a medic- nin.
 Doctor, apron and hitai-ite were, by now predictably enough, covered in thin, spidery lines.

 "Awake, I see," said the doctor.
 The line crossing his lips moved normally with his words, as if it was simply painted on.
 The doctor walked the few steps to Naruto's bedside and moved a hand down his body, glowing with green chakra.
-"And...trying to sit up already, I see.
-Seriously, you'd think we made the anesthetic seal unpleasant enough to keep you from doing that.
+"And...trying to sit up already.
+You would think we made the anesthetic seal unpleasant enough to keep you from doing that.
 You've got a couple of broken ribs, kid.
 Don't be putting strain on them."
 Naruto heard the words, but did not nod or speak; the lapse of whatever had held back the pain in his ribs had also given him wonderful new feelings of pain in his foot and other leg, and any movement would aggravate those or his ribs.

 The medic-nin did not seem to be offended by Naruto's lack of response.
 He waved a hand over Naruto's ribs, glowing again with chakra, and the pain mostly disappeared.
 "So don't do that again.
 You'll do more damage.
 Also, you've got a visitor.
 I'd say 'wait here' but what else are you going to do?"
 Chuckling softly at his own joke, the doctor left the room again.

 Naruto remained still this time, not moving even his head.
 Now that he was feeling the pain of his injuries, even without the ribs, he wished rather fervently that he hadn't sat up and triggered its return.
-The lines remained on the ceiling and on the lamp to the side, and absurd as it was to attribute intention to some mysterious geometrical pattern decorating the room, he could have sworn they were mocking him.
+He could still see the mysterious lines on the ceiling and on the lamp to the side, and even though he knew it was silly, he could have sworn they were mocking him.

 He resolved to ignore the lines for the moment, waiting instead for his visitor, whoever that would be.
-The only person who would be likely to visit him was the old man; that was the most likely possibility.
+The only person who would be likely to visit him was the old man, so that was most likely.
 He was distracted from this train of thought when suddenly, out of the corner of his eye, he saw the wall on his left simply fall apart, crumbling in large chunks to the ground.
 He snapped his head over to look at the wall, and the holes in it and large chunks of plaster on the ground vanished, the wall entirely as it was, including the impossible lines.

-What the hell?
+What was that?
 He stared at the wall for several more moments, but nothing happened.
-He was just about to turn his head back when, again at the corner of his eye, he saw the ceiling, this time, break into pieces and fall—seemingly on him.
+He was just about to turn his head back when, again at the corner of his eye, he saw the ceiling, this time, break into pieces and fall — seemingly on him.
 This time the illusion was broken when the falling pieces failed to actually hit him, and as he turned his head again the ceiling was restored, whole as anything.
 Naruto gaped up at it in surprise.
 There had been something about that one...what was it?

 There!
 This time, it was the lamp above him to the right, and as it seemed to fall in pieces Naruto could just discern that the pieces were as if someone had cut the lamp all along the lines for which he still had no explanation.